 Keep in mind that without additional education or training your chances for advancement for a home health aide are limited.

-As you look for a HHA training program you must keep the following in mind:
+As you look for training you must keep the following in mind:

 Let’s dig a little deeper into each of these.